-From 2016, the fishery has been collecting data both from independent observers (analysed by AZTI, Onandia et al., 2021a, Onandia et al., 2021b) and from both UoC (trolling and live bait fleets), and with all the information gathered, we can confirm that that there is just one main primary species caught by the UoC2 of the North Atlantic albacore fishery.
+From 2016, the fishery has been collecting data both from independent observers (analysed by AZTI, Onandia et al., 2021a, Onandia et al., 2021b) and from both UoC (trolling and live bait fleets), and with all the information gathered, we can confirm that there is just one main primary species caught by the UoC2 of the North Atlantic albacore fishery.
 Therefore, the assessment team concludes that quantitative information is available and is adequate to assess with a high degree of certainty the impact of the UoA on main primary species with respect to status, therefore, reaching SG60, SG80 and SG100.

-Informat ion adequacy for assessment ecies

-b Guide post Some quantitative information is adequate to estimate the impact of the UoA on minor primary species with respect to status.
+Information adequacy for assessment of impact on minor primary species ecies b Guide post Some quantitative information is adequate to estimate the impact of the UoA on minor primary species with respect to status.
 Met?
-Yes

-Rationa Rationale
+Yes Rationa ale